Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/suspiciously-many-broken-parts.md

 ## Action:

+1. If you ok to accept the data loss: set up `force_restrore_data` flag and clickhouse will move the parts to detached.

+    ```bash
+    sudo -u clickhouse touch /var/lib/clickhouse/flags/force_restore_data
+    ```

+    then restart clickhouse, the table will be attached, and the broken parts will be detached, which means the data from those parts will not be available for the selects.
+You can see the list of those parts in the `system.detached_parts` table and drop them if needed using `ALTER TABLE ...
+DROP DETACHED PART ...` commands.

-If you are ok to tolerate bigger losses automatically you can change that safeguard configuration to be less sensitive by increasing `max_suspicious_broken_parts` setting (otherwise you need to clean broken parts manually):
+    If you are ok to tolerate bigger losses automatically you can change that safeguard configuration to be less sensitive by increasing `max_suspicious_broken_parts` setting:
     ```
     cat /etc/clickhouse-server/config.d/max_suspicious_broken_parts.xml
     <?xml version="1.0"?>